In Palomar Solar’s opinion, not yet.

 At Palomar Solar, we believe batteries are only for the early adopters who want the latest and greatest, not those looking at it from an investment standpoint.
 We think for the majority of solar consumers, waiting another 1-3 years will be worth it.

-Batteries are an exciting idea, but not ready for “prime time.”
+Solar panel batteries are an exciting idea, but not ready for “prime time.”
 In a few years, prices will drop significantly, and the technology will become more advanced.
 When we see a 5-7 year payback, that’s the time to buy.

 It’s essential to have an in-depth conversation with your consultant about battery expectations.
 We are more than happy to install them as long as the expectation is fully understood.
 Some companies are merely using batteries as another revenue stream, and the sales pitch misleads their customers.
 Unfortunately, they won’t find that out until the next outage when their battery is drained in less than an hour.